tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/1 Chronic Lung Diseases/Chronic Lung Diseases.md

 [WRONG] Chronic bronchitis
 [WRONG] Pneumonia

-# Chronic Bronchitis - Clinical Diagnosis
+# Chronic Bronchitis

+## Clinical Diagnosis
-A disease of the airways, defined as the presence of cough and sputum production for at least 3 months in each of 2 consecutive years
+* A disease of the airways, defined as the presence of cough and sputum production for at least 3 months in each of 2 consecutive years.
 * Patients with Chronic Bronchitis, often referred to as "Blue Bloaters," tend to be large persons with cyanosis, edema, and relatively little dyspnea.

 ### Pathology